 repl.it, try out the method.
 While poking around here, try to verify your predictions from steps 3 and 4.

 - Back to documentation - verify your predictions from steps 3 and 4.

 - Document any remaining questions!

-In your new group of 3, make a poster for your assigned array prototype!
+In your new group of 3, make a presentation for your assigned array prototype!
 It should include:

 - Name of method

 - What it does (in plain English) and why you would use it

 - Does it mutate the original array?

 - Optional (but helpful!): Syntax examples, use-case examples in a

 After all are complete, each group will do a short presentation on their assigned array prototype.
 Make sure you decide who is leading the presentaion, or split up sections between the three of you!